Hadji2006/Hadji2006/README.md

 ## 👨‍💻 About Me

-I'm a passionate Frontend Developer who enjoys turning ideas into modern, responsive, and user-friendly web experiences.
+I'm a passionate **Full-Stack Developer** who enjoys transforming ideas into modern, scalable, and user-friendly web applications.

-I believe that good software is not only functional but also clean, intuitive, and enjoyable to use.
-Every project is an opportunity to learn, improve, and create something meaningful.
+I enjoy working across both the frontend and backend, combining thoughtful design with reliable functionality to create seamless digital experiences.

-Currently, I'm expanding my knowledge in backend development while continuing to build high-quality websites and web applications.
+I'm committed to continuous learning, exploring new technologies, and building high-quality software that solves real-world problems.

 ---